Intentional Adulteration: It’s All About Defense!

 - Secondary ingredient handling (any point where dry or liquid ingredients are handled or manipulated)

-As you can see based on the above, FDA’s perspective is that when ingredients or products are handled and processed in bulk there is a greater risk.
-But aside from this, it is each processors’ job to conduct a full assessment of all their processes and identify controls needed at any step.
+As you can see based on the above, the FDA’s perspective is that when ingredients or products are handled and processed in bulk or are easily accessible, there is a greater risk.
+However, aside from these specific activities, it is each processors’ job to conduct a full assessment of all their processes and identify controls needed at any step.

-There are a variety of tools that FDA has made available for the industry; the difficulty is sifting through all of the information they’ve provided, as it can be overwhelming.
-Here are a few key items we recommend.
+There are a variety of tools that the FDA has made available for the industry.
+The difficulty in all these tools is sifting through all of the information they’ve provided, as it can be overwhelming.
+Here are a few essential items we recommend:

-- FDA has published an excellent guidance on the rule and has more guidance planned in the future.
-You can sign up for email updates on FSMA on their website.
+- The FDA has published excellent guidance on the rule and has more guidance planned in the future.
+Checking out the FDA’s guidance is an excellent first step for compliance with any of their regulations.
+We also, strongly recommend signing up for email updates about FSMA on their website.

-- The FDA’s “Food Defense Plan Builder” is a piece of software that can be downloaded and used to build a compliant program.
+- The FDA’s “Food Defense Plan Builder” is a piece of software that can be downloaded and used as part of building a compliant program.

-- FDA has provided a short training that can be taken by front-line employees to help them understand regulatory requirements and assist their company in meet the training requirements.
+- The FDA has provided a short, free training that can be taken by front-line employees to help them understand regulatory requirements and assist their company in meeting the training requirements.

-- The Food Safety Preventive Controls Alliance (FSPCA) has various types of training available in various formats, for members of management involved in developing food defense programs.
+- The Food Safety Preventive Controls Alliance (FSPCA) has various types of training available to assist processors in meeting the training requirements of the rule.
+Included in these trainings are a variety of courses, for both front-line employees and members of management involved in developing food defense programs.